 THE DEVIL IN THE DETAILS: THE PAINFULLY PROSAIC TRUTH ABOUT ANTON LAVEY’S CHICAGO

 Without question, one of the most consistently compelling tales on our Chicago Hauntings Tour route is the story of the iconic Hancock building, that trapezoidal behemoth on the blustery Lake Michigan shoreline.
-It seems that, by now, everyone knows the legends of this mysterious structure: the many apparently unexplained deaths by “suicide,” homicide and freak accident; the legendary ties to the Ghostbusters script; the whisperings that ragtag crackpot Cap Streeter lay on his deathbed and cursed the land on which it sits.
-But no folklore about the building draws in more curiosity-seekers than the claim by the late Church of Satan founder Anton LaVey that he was born on the property where this enigmatic structure now stands.
+It seems that, by now, everyone knows the legends of this mysterious structure: the many apparently unexplained deaths by suicide, homicide and freak accident; the fabled ties to the “Ghostbusters” script; the whisperings that ragtag crackpot Cap Streeter lay on his deathbed and cursed the land on which it sits.
+But one piece of folklore is even stranger than these: that the late Church of Satan founder Anton LaVey was born on the property where this enigmatic structure now stands.

-LaVey, the colorful character who professed a “religion” of individualism and materialism –and who wrote a whole bunch of pretty interesting essays during his “reign” as the high priest of his own Satanic Church–was born in Chicago on April 11, 1930 and died in San Francisco, after a larger-than-life adulthood in his “black house” on street.
+LaVey, the colorful character who professed a “religion” of individualism and materialism –and who wrote a whole bunch of pretty interesting essays during his “reign” as the high priest of his own Satanic Church–was born in Chicago on April 11, 1930 and died in San Francisco, after a larger-than-life adulthood in his “black house.”

-In his sometimes critically-acclaimed volume of essays, “The Devil’s Notebook,” LaVey put forth his now-infamous “Law of the Trapezoid,” in which he referenced the very building in question, believing that the strange angles of this and other modern structures could wreak havoc on the tenants inside.
+In his sometimes critically-acclaimed volume of essays, “The Devil’s Notebook,” LaVey put forth his now-infamous “Law of the Trapezoid,” in which he referenced the very building in question, believing that the strange angles of the Hancock and other modern structures could wreak havoc on the tenants inside.